 Again, big thanks to FracturedFaith for his irregular Flash Fiction Challenge, a fun opportunity for writers to test their mettle by writing a short piece around an “inspirational” topic.
-This weeks, inspiration is the attached puzzling till receipt,
+This week, inspiration takes the form of the attached puzzling till receipt,

 He pulled his gaze away from one of the dancing glowing specks suspended in a sunbeam, it had held his attention seeming to shine longer and brighter than most. and fumbled for his pocket watch.
 It was attached to a heavy chain tucked into a pocket in his tatty waistcoat.
 He loved this watch, it was his connection back to the heyday of magic when magicians captivated music hall audiences with amazing feats, truly a more magical time.
 Not that he had ever lived through it he was only twenty-two, but he’d read everything from the golden age with an all-consuming passion.
 The watch gave him a strange sense of melancholy and he felt like a man out of his time.
 He pulled himself from his reverie snapping the watch closed, turned and cleared his throat.

 “Lady’s and Gentlemen”; he bellowed theatrically, “let me introduce myself I am the Great Meldroit and I am here today to astound you with feats of magic you will not have seen even in all of your long years”, with a flourish, he bowed and smiled his broadest smile to an otherwise uninterested audience.
 Unperturbed he pushed on into his first magic trick, pulling from his sleeve a wand, that with a flurry of movement turned into a bouquet of plastic flowers that he let fall onto the table.
 There was a murmur of dissatisfaction from the room, all except for a grey haired old lady seated nearest to him who clapped a little over excitedly.